Honeymoon (Brooklyn Nine-Nine)

 "Honeymoon" is the season premiere of the sixth season of the American television police sitcom series Brooklyn Nine-Nine, and the 113th overall episode of the series.
 The episode was written by Neil Campbell and directed by Giovani Lampassi.
 It was the first episode of the series to air on NBC, after the network picked it up when Fox cancelled it in 2018.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
 In the episode, Jake and Amy go on a honeymoon in a Mexican hotel, but meets Holt (Andre Braugher) in the same hotel, who was taking some time off work as he was depressed from losing the Commissioner title to John Kelly.
 Back at the precinct, Rosa finds a struggling Terry, who is the interim captain, for advice on what to do about a drug case and Charles tries to find out from Gina why their parents are divorcing.

 According to Nielsen Media Research, the episode was seen by an estimated 3.54 million household viewers and gained a 1.2/5 ratings share among adults aged 18–49.
 The episode received positive reviews from critics, who praised the writing, calling the episode a promising inception of the season under a new network.
-The episode was also the first of the series to feature bleep censors, which was previously prohibited prior to its run on FOX.
+The episode was also the first of the series to feature bleep censors, which was previously prohibited during its run on FOX.